 Cocoa may help you meet your magnesium requirement as one tablespoon contains 6% of your recommended daily intake[*].

-#13.
-Better Dental Health
+#10.
+Can Promote Better Dental Health

 Though cocoa does contain trace amounts of caffeine, it’s generally well-tolerated by most people and has few side effects.